Making a will

 Use a will-writing service

-This is a cheaper option than a solicitor.
-It offers some support and advice, but you’ll get what you pay for.
+This could be a less expensive option than a solicitor.
+It offers some support and advice, but is less tailored to your needs.

 If you’re deciding whether to choose a will writer or a solicitor, remember that: